-It may only be small, but Fowey Aquarium certainly packs a punch in terms of its Cornish marine life.
-Situated in the historic Fowey Town Quay, the aquarium has a wide range of fish from the tiny gobies and shannies to Conger eels which inhabit deep wrecks!
+It may only be small, but Fowey Aquarium certainly packs a punch in terms of its Cornish marine life – and is a great Cornwall attraction for kids.
+Situated in the historic Fowey Town Quay, the Fowey aquarium has a wide range of fish from the tiny gobies and shannies to Conger eels which inhabit deep wrecks!
 Children will especially enjoy the touch pool where they can pick up a shore crab or have their fingers tickled by prawns.

 Take a guided walk

 The ancient fishing village of Polruan lies just across the water from Fowey and boasts tales of pirates, mariners, shipbuilders and literary links.
 The Fowey Harbour Heritage Society provides guided walking tours of not only Fowey, but Polruan and the Estuary.
 Be prepared for steep climbs, however, so these may not be suitable for young children or people with mobility issues.